Roguelike-Celebration/azure-mud/README.md

 ## Deployment and CI/CD via GitHub Actions

-By default, this project uses GitHub Actions for a few things.

-The "lint" workflow runs on every open PR and on every commit to main, and checks (a) whether the code passes a TypeScript compilation/typecheck step, (b) whether all your room description links are valid (see below), and (c) whether the front-end code passes accessibility best standars (via [axe linter](https://axe-linter.deque.com/))/.
+In addition to the production/staging deploys (which, as mentioned, run manually and on main push, respectively, the "lint" workflow runs on every open PR and on every commit to main.
+It checks (a) whether the code passes a TypeScript compilation/typecheck step, (b) whether all your room description links are valid (see below), and (c) whether the front-end code passes accessibility best standars (via [axe linter](https://axe-linter.deque.com/))/.

-The "deploy" workflow runs every time code is pushed to the `main` branch (or a PR is merged, etc).
-It builds the app, and deploys both the front-end (to Azure Static Web Apps) and the back-end (to Azure Functions).

-If you fork this project, you will get this behavior for free, although you will need to change a few things:

-You can naturally disable either or both of these behaviors if you'd prefer.
+You can naturally disable this if you'd prefer.

 ## Designing your own space